Skip to main content

 The billing migration is often the last obstacle between a signed APA and a funded escrow.
 Buyers are nervous about taking on recurring billing for customers they don’t know, and sellers are nervous about canceling subscriptions before they’ve confirmed the new ones work.

 MoveMRR was built specifically for this handover moment.
-It automates the Stripe-to-Stripe subscription migration, preserves billing anchors, handles restricted API key setup for secure access, and gives both parties a real-time view of migration progress.
-Visit MoveMRR’s guide for a full walkthrough of how the platform handles each stage of the billing transfer.
+It coordinates Stripe-to-Stripe subscription recreation, handles supported billing anchors, validates restricted API key setup, and gives both parties a shared view of migration progress.
+Exceptions still require operator review.
+Visit the MoveMRR product manual for a full walkthrough of how the platform handles each stage of the billing transfer.